stevleibelts-archive/php_component_dependency_injection/README.md

 * Implement simple container that holds factories for [creating shared and not shared objects](http://tutorials.jenkov.com/dependency-injection/butterfly-container.html) (like a factory but with instance pooling)
 * Implement dependency injection with reflection class (as strategy)
+* Implement configuration as strategy
+* Implement caching (dump plain php code to create an/dump a container as fully readable and not configurable code)
+* Harden the DSL (Domain Specific Language) for the configuration container

 # Notes